vhartman/vhartman.github.io/ideas.md

 - **Landing a rocket**: I am foremost interested in simply building a model (possibly in 2D for a start), and applying various approaches to the problem.
 - **Examining the effect of modern stepsize controllers in numerical control**: This is a version of what I did in a Thesis during my masters, and I would like to dig a bit deeper here.
 This would go in the direction discussed [here](https://github.com/scipy/scipy/issues/9822) in the scipy numerical integration community.
 - **Exploring SAT solvers**: Not entirely sure what I am specifically looking for here.
 Kevin Lynagh has a few ideas to the topic on his page, I am mostly interested if this can be used for robotics applications.
+- **Comparing the exploration of 'traditional' motion planners to reinforcement learning and MPC**: This would probably involve setting up some simulations, and just diligently doing some experiments with lots of visualizations.
+Could be on the example of classical control tasks (torque limited pendulum, mountain car, inverted double pendulum).

 #### Software
 - **Traveling Salesman Problem-Art**: This involves approximating an image via a bunch of dots, and connecting them with the shortest path.